 How to decide where to store files

-Teams was designed to help multiple work on a common goal.
+Multiple people work on a common goal – that is teamwork.
+Teams is for teamwork.
 Teams uses a simplified version of SharePoint and hides all the complexity.

 Stream is designed for storing and streaming videos.
 It also creates a transcript automatically and allows you to attach evaluation quiz to a video.